 Bailiffs and Dart Charge enforcement.

-If you have received a letter, or a visit, from either Marston Holdings, Equita Ltd or JBW Group in relation to a Dart Charge that you knew nothing about, (most commonly, because all notices had been sent to a previous address), then all bailiff enforcement can be halted by completing an Out of Time Witness Statement (TE7 and TE9) and sending it to the Traffic Enforcement Centre (TEC).
+If you have received a letter, or a visit, from either Marston Holdings, Equita Ltd or JBW Group in relation to a Dart Charge that you had not previously known about (usually, because all notices had been sent to a previous address), then all bailiff enforcement can be halted by completing an Out of Time Witness Statement (TE7 and TE9).
 We have a page dedicated to this subject here.

 If you have received a letter or a visit from a bailiff or have any queries about Dart Charge enforcement, you can email a question to us using our popular Question page.
 Alternatively, you can contact us by phone.
 Please refer to our Contact us page for further details.